Table of Contents

 - All accompanying legal domestic workers.

 In order to get an arrival visa, a dependent needs to go to the border along with the sponsor Iqama holder.

-- Passport with the validity of 6 months.
+- Passport with a validity of 6 months.

 - Original Iqama with 3 months validity for Saudi residents.